slaclab/onboard-rucio/README.md

 The [Backup and Restore Rucio DB](./docs/DBbackupNrestore.md) gives basic, invasive mechanism for backup and restore of the Rucio Postgres DB, as well as a (not the best) mechanism to share Rucio DB for multiple Rucio instances.

+### Basic Rucio operation and daemons

+The [Rucio dadmons](./docs/Daemons.md) gives info about what daemons need to be run after a Rucio rule is added, when a DID expireds, etc.

 ### Data Identifiers (DID), Rucio Storage Element (RSE), and Scopes